If you or someone close to you have experienced the loss of a loved one, at some point you’ll probably wonder, How long does grief last?

 Anticipatory grief can extend your grieving process.
 This type of grief is what you may feel before your loved one dies.

 Perhaps you received the horrible news that your loved one is terminal.
 Now the grieving begins.
 You will grieve over time lost, or perhaps a future that will never be.

 All of the plans you had will never come to fruition.
 This grieving stage can be just as fierce as the grief after your loved one has passed.
-Anticipatory grief can add a whole new layer to the grieving process.
+Anticipatory grief can add a whole new layer to the natural process of grief.